 Road traffic accidents have the ability to cause serious injury and trauma, and in severe circumstances, they can result in death.
 Let’s take a look at recent statistics provided by the Department of Transport.
 Within the Reported Road Casualties in Great Britain: 2019 annual report outlined that there were 1,752 deaths due to a road-related incident in 2019.

 The Report also outlined that there were 25,945 serious injuries and a total of 152,158 casualties of all severities.
+Hence the significant number of annual motorcycle accident claims.
 Let’s take a deeper look at road traffic accident statistics:

 - Car occupants accounted for 42% of all deaths on the road.

 - Motorcyclists accounted for 19% of all deaths on the road.

 - Pedal Cyclists accounted for 6% of all deaths on the road.

 - Pedestrians accounted for 27% of all deaths on the road.